Robert4000/r001/README.md

 # r001

-Compute 2d pose of the robot based on the wheel encoder, steering wheel angle and imu angular velocity Robert Banegas, 2018
+Compute 2d pose of the robot based on the wheel encoder, steering wheel angle and imu angular velocity.

+Robert Banegas, 2018